Quartet (novel): Background

-Rhys and her first of three husbands Jean Lenglet, a multilingual Dutch journalist and French Intelligence Service spy, met in London in 1917.
-After World War I they roamed Europe, marrying in The Hague in 1919.
-They moved between Amsterdam, Belgium, Paris and Vienna where, from 1920, Lenglet was a secretary-interpreter with the Inter-Allied Commission of Control's Japanese delegation, which monitored disarmament in Austria-Hungary.
+Rhys and her first of three husbands, Jean Lenglet, a multilingual Dutch journalist and French Intelligence Service spy, met in London in 1917.
+After World War I, they roamed Europe, marrying in the Hague in 1919.
+They moved between Amsterdam, Belgium, Paris, and Vienna, where, from 1920, Lenglet was a secretary-interpreter with the Inter-Allied Commission of Control's Japanese delegation, which monitored disarmament in Austria-Hungary.
 When the job transferred him to Budapest, Lenglet was caught using Commission money for currency speculation.
 When he failed to repay the money on time, he and Rhys absconded back to Paris, with the Inter-Allied Commission on his trail.
 French solicitors meanwhile pursued Lenglet over a previous undissolved marriage (Rhys being the third of his five wives).
-In Paris on 28 December 1924 Lenglet was arrested, accused by his new employer, American travel agency Exprinter, of embezzling 23,421 francs.
-He denied the charge, claiming the company had given him the money for a transaction, but his defence was dismissed and on 10 February 1925 he was sentenced to eight months at Fresnes Prison.
+In Paris on 28 December 1924, Lenglet was arrested and accused by his new employer, American travel agency Exprinter, of embezzling 23,421 francs.
+He denied the charge, claiming the company had given him the money for a transaction, but his defence was dismissed, and on 10 February 1925, he was sentenced to eight months at Fresnes Prison.

 This left Rhys destitute and panic-stricken.
-With Lenglet's agreement from jail, Rhys allowed herself to be taken in by Ford Madox Ford and Stella Bowen.
-She had met the couple in 1924 when, penniless with Lenglet working away as a journalist, she tried selling some of his articles through Mrs H Pearl Adam, a well-connected British expatriate that she met a tea party.
-Wife of wartime The Times correspondent George Adam and daughter of Truth columnist C.E.
-Humphry, Mrs Adam wrote for the Evening Standard, The Observer, The Sunday Times and other newspapers.
+With Lenglet's agreement from jail, she allowed herself to be taken in by Ford Madox Ford and Stella Bowen.
+She had met the couple in 1924, when, penniless with Lenglet working away as a journalist, she tried selling some of his articles through H. Pearl Adam, a well-connected British expatriate that she met at a tea party.
+Wife of wartime Times correspondent George Adam and daughter of Truth columnist C.E.
+Humphry, Adam wrote for the Evening Standard, The Observer, The Sunday Times, and other newspapers.

-Thinking Lenglet's articles unmarketable, as an afterthought Mrs Adam perused Rhys's diary of her time in London, Paris, Vienna and Budapest.
-Seeing literary potential, Mrs Adam allowed Rhys to live with her while helping edit and divide the diary into stories, then sent Jean to Ford Madox Ford, who helped new writers.
+Thinking Lenglet's articles unmarketable, as an afterthought, Adam perused Rhys's diary of her time in London, Paris, Vienna, and Budapest.
+Seeing literary potential, Adam allowed Rhys to live with her while helping edit and divide the diary into stories, then sent her to Ford Madox Ford, who helped new writers.

-Ford mentored Rhys, published her first short story Vienne in The Transatlantic Review and introduced her to other contributors.
-At Ford and Stella's parties, she met people like Ernest Hemingway, Gertrude Stein, Alice B. Toklas and painter Nina Hamnett.
+Ford mentored Rhys, published her first short story, "Vienne", in The Transatlantic Review, and introduced her to other contributors.
+At Ford and Bowen's parties, she met people like Ernest Hemingway, Gertrude Stein, Alice B. Toklas, and painter Nina Hamnett.

-Under Ford and Bowen's roof, with Lenglet in jail, an affair developed between Jean Rhys and Ford, which Stella Bowen initially tolerated.
-She asked Rhys to pose for paintings, gave her clothes and confided in her, outwardly befriending her but silently disapproving.
-Presenting a respectable front, the couple took Rhys to Le Dôme Café and other intellectual gathering spots on the Boulevard du Montparnasse, showing her off as Ford's protégé while rivalry grew between Stella and Jean, and tension formed between Stella and Ford.
-The trio's nonchalant façade was what Quartet's earlier title Postures alluded.
+Under Ford and Bowen's roof, with Lenglet in jail, an affair developed between Rhys and Ford, which Bowen initially tolerated.
+She asked Rhys to pose for paintings, gave her clothes, and confided in her, outwardly befriending her but silently disapproving.
+Presenting a respectable front, the couple took Rhys to Le Dôme Café and other intellectual gathering spots on the Boulevard du Montparnasse, showing her off as Ford's protégé, while rivalry grew between Bowen and Rhys, and tension formed between Bowen and Ford.
+The trio's nonchalant façade was what Quartet's earlier title, Postures, alluded to.